Learning and teaching sociological basics in a technical context

 Two special approaches

 Since more than thirty years several research groups examine how technology and sociology stick together.
-Two domains in science work with a special approach on the questions of social informatics: Social Shaping of Technology (SST) and Area Network Theory (ANT).
+Two domains in science work with a special approach on the questions of social informatics: Social Shaping of Technology (SST) and Actor Network Theory (ANT).

 MacKenzie und Wajcman [MW1999] und Williams and Edge [WE1996] and their teams developed Social Shaping of Technology (SST), which represented a paradigm shift from technological determinism to technology as a social construction.
 [WE1996] offers a comprehensive introduction to and overview on the topic.
 The core statement in my view is:

 "Central to SST is the concept that there are 'choices' (though not necessarily conscious choices) inherent in both the design of individual artefacts and systems, and in the direction or trajectory of innovation programmes.
 If technology does not emerge from the unfolding of a predetermined logic or a single determinant, then innovation is a 'garden of forking paths'."
 [WE1996 - page 2 in the online version]

 Bruno Latour, philosopher and sociologist, coined during the 1980ies the term Actor Network Theory.
 He proposes to understand technical artefacts and knowledge (technology) and the social coexistence (sociology) as a net, in which people and artefacts build the knots.
 The relationships are represented by the edges [La1998].
 Technology is an expression of human life and coexistence.